Best Hybrid Mattress in Canada: We Tested 40+ Spring & Foam Mattress Picks

 Alternative Option

 The Logan & Cove Frontier is a hybrid that uses microcoils to provide better contouring and relief.
-However, it offers poor motion isolation.
-If you want a similar mattress that isolates motion from the other side of the bed, consider the Simba 2500.
+However, it offers poor bounce and responsiveness.
+If you want a similar mattress that is more responsive, consider the Casper Atlas Hybrid.

 Best Budget – Casper Atlas Hybrid